reversebias/mitosis/README.md

 # Mitosis Keyboard Firmware
-Firmware for nordic MCUs used in the Mitosis Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK
+Firmware for Nordic MCUs used in the Mitosis Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK

 ## Install dependancies

-Tested on Ubuntu 16.04.2, but should be able to find alternatives on most distros.
+Tested on Ubuntu 16.04.2, but should be able to find alternatives on all distros.

 ```
 sudo apt install openocd gcc-arm-none-eabi